-10 teacher tips for the first week of school that will help teachers have fun, while saving time.
+10 teacher tips for the first week of school to help teachers to have fun while saving time.
 Tons of back to school ideas and organization tips.

 Adequate preparation for the first week of school is essential for success.
-I am excited to share with you the most important tips of what has worked for me as you head into and during that all important first week.
+I am excited to share with you the most important tips of what has worked for me as you head into and during that all-important first week.
 I hope to help you start the new school year off feeling confident, ready, and at ease!
-If you are a new teacher just starting out, make sure to also read this post with tons of tips to start you off right and this post with many ways to save time.

 10 Teacher Tips for the First Week of School

 Maybe this is a no-brainer, but it must be said!
 Setting up a classroom and preparing for a new school year takes time.
 There is a ton to prep and set up.
 Leaving it until the day before or even during the first week can add unnecessary stress to your week.

 Go into your class at the beginning of the week before school begins.
 You may already be there to have meetings with the staff or your team, and if not, this is a great time to reconnect with your colleagues.
 Check-in with your administrators and let them know you are looking forward to a new school year.